|Simulation of fluid moving through a valve||Simulation of heart movement||Simulation of fluid moving through heart valves|

 Replacing valves can be a very risky procedure for patients with valvular heart disease, so knowing ahead of time as much as possible about how a prosthetic valve will help a specific patient with specific circumstances will save money and lives.

 But, one simulation of heart-valve movement (dynamic closure and opening) takes about four and half hours to complete, and one simulation of fluid movement (with fluid-structure interaction) through a valve takes about one week.
 In addition, development of a coupled fluid-structure interaction model with accurate movement of the ventricles is complicated, and this can take years.

 From years to minutes

-So Krishnamurthy and Hsu, both assistant professors of mechanical engineering, knew who they needed to add to their team: Soumik Sarkar, assistant professor of mechanical engineering, and an expert in machine learning.
+So Krishnamurthy, assistant professor of mechanical engineering, and Hsu, associate professor of mechanical engineering, knew who they needed to add to their team: Soumik Sarkar, associate professor of mechanical engineering, and an expert in machine learning.
 They also enlisted the help of Aditya Balu, graduate research assistant in mechanical engineering.

 The team now hopes to teach a machine to predict heart valve simulations, and eventually fluid-structure interaction simulations of heart valves by providing enough data and simulations to learn from.
 Their initial tests of the machine learning have produced predictions that are 95% accurate according to the actual physics simulations that are run.

 The potential with machine learning is simulations that normally take hours or days could be predicted by a machine within a matter of seconds.
 The long-term goal is to design custom-created heart valves unique to patients’ anatomy and health problems.